The Top 5 Fantasy Football Surprises of Week 14

 The only reason Gordon is on this list is because I am surprised he did not score MORE points.
 The Browns should be throwing to him every goddamn offensive snap as far as I am concerned because he is the only bright spot left in their season.

-It is a crime that Gordon was only given 6 targets in this game and if I were the owner that would be all the evidence I would need to gut this entire fucking organization.
+It is a crime that Gordon was only given 6 targets in this game, and if I were the owner that would be all the evidence I would need to gut this entire fucking organization.
 This week Josh Gordon had 69 yards and a touchdown on just 3 catches.
-Last week, he became the only other player besides Odell to get at least 85 yards receiving against the Chargers, and he did that during his first game of football in nearly 3 years.
+Last week, he became the only other player besides Odell to get at least 85 yards receiving against the Chargers this year, and he did that during his first game of football in nearly 3 years.

 I have said it before and I will say it again: Josh Gordon has the wide-receiving intangibles of Calvin Johnson except he also has Tyreek Hill’s speed.
 If you have him on your team and you do not start him, that is an insult to fantasy football, football in general, and your parent’s child-raising ability.
 Consider Gordon a high floor WR2 at the very least, even against the Ravens defense because of the combination of his athletic ability and his role in the Browns offense.